 Tracking her behaviors and interactions, you’re alerted when she hits a certain lead score (indicates she’s moved on in the buyer’s process)

 At this point, you begin more direct and personal sales outreach with the hopes of securing her as a client early in her career

 Once your new client has begun her investment journey, you continue to provide relevant and regular content and messaging for potential cross-sell and upsell opportunities

-By streamlining your processes using marketing automation, you and your team will have the time and resources you need to develop and distribute more personalized content, refine your brand messaging and external communications, and provide the tailored support your prospective customers and current investors so desperately want and need.
-And since most of your competitors are still fumbling around trying to get their ducks in a row, the sooner you start combining great strategies with great technologies, the sooner you’ll be able to distance yourself from rival firms and appeal to your target audience.
+By streamlining your processes using marketing automation, you and your team will have the time and resources you need to develop and distribute more personalized content.
+The efficiency you gain helps you get time to refine your brand messaging and external communications, and provide the tailored support your prospective customers and current investors so desperately want and need.
+Since a lot of your competitors are still fumbling around with an ESP (or worse, an Excel Sheet), the sooner you start combining great strategies with great technologies, the sooner you’ll be able to distance yourself from rival firms and appeal to your target audience.